leonamtv/Hilbert_Curve/README.md

 The entire process of generating curves is calculated by a recursive function, and the number of curves grows exponentialy: each curve generates 4 other curves.
 Generate curves up to very high levels may trigger a StackOverFlow Exception.
-Tests were realizez up to level 10.
+Tests were realized up to level 10.

 ===============================================================================================